WenjiaWang0312/Zolly/README.md

     - Pytorch3D
     - MMHuman3D
 ### Dataset Preparation
 - Preprocessed npzs.
+(Will be released soon)
 (Besides our proposed datasets, we will also provide Human3.6M and 3DPW annotations with ground-truth camera parameters and translations.)
 - Images.
+(Will be released soon)
     - HuMMan
     - SPEC-MTP
     - PDHuman